gabbamk/Decision-Trees/README.md

 ![datasetexample](datasetexample.png)

 The dataset has more than 300,000 samples, which could potentially give us a rather accurate model.
 On a first look, we see the website ID, name of the project, category, the date it was launched and the deadline, how much money was pledged, the state of the project, the backers and the country.
 The feature I'm most interested on is the <b>State</b>, so we will have to set this as our output <i>'Y'</i>.
 The rest of our columns, <i>'X'</i>, will be used to train the model.
-The project's state will fall in one of these 6 categories: ['canceled', 'failed', 'live', 'successful', 'suspended', 'undefined'].
+The project's state can fall in one of these 6 categories: ['canceled', 'failed', 'live', 'successful', 'suspended', 'undefined'].
+I noticed after running many models however that the categories canceled, failed and suspended result in very noisy and inaccurate classifications.

 Similar but more complex exercises found on the web seem to add more attributes to the data, ranging from user interaction (shares and comments by the backers) to how many Facebook friends the project creator has.
 This did seem to up the accuracy with which their models could predict results.
 Additional data that I propose as helpful could include historical funding data, the buzz the project has on social media, a linguistic analysis of the working title and perhaps an analysis of the 'pitch elements' (such as the impact of the promotional video and how the description of the project is worded).
 For the purpose of this delivery I'll try to get a model as good as possible with the data provided by this dataset.